-The subject lot is 657.7m and currently contains a single dwelling with parking to the front and a small garden to the rear.
+The subject lot is 657.7m2 and currently contains a single dwelling with parking to the front and a small garden to the rear.

 The dwelling is currently being utilised as a Boarding House.
 Following receipt of a complaint from a local resident Council's Planning Compliance Officer inspected the premises and issued a letter on 7th March 2014.
+No planning permits had been issued for the change of use of the dwelling to a Boarding House.
+The letter advised that the situation needed to be rectified.
+This resulted in the lodgement of the subject application.

-(TOWN PLANNER, MARTINA FOLEY) (ACTING DIRECTOR, DEVELOPMENT AND LIVEABILITY, ANDREW CLOSE)
+ITEM NO: 9.3.1 (TOWN PLANNER, MARTINA FOLEY) (ACTING DIRECTOR, DEVELOPMENT AND LIVEABILITY, ANDREW CLOSE)